 In addition, all those minoring in TAPS must register for TAPS 29800 Theater and Performance Studies BA Colloquium.
 The focus of this course will be the development of the student's artistic project, as described above, to be presented in Spring Quarter of the fourth year.
 Each student must also submit a brief critical reflection on the project by eighth week of the graduating quarter.

 Courses counted toward the minor may not also be counted toward the student's major(s), toward other minors, or toward general education requirements.
-Courses in the minor must be taken for a quality grade, with the exception of Dance Technique Classes or Dance Workshops, which are taken pass/fail.
+Courses in the minor must be taken for a quality grade, with the exception of Dance Technique Classes, which are taken pass/fail.

 Summary of Requirements for the Minor